 Take control of your situation

 Talking helps build awareness and realisation of what might have worked for you in the past.
-Talk things through with someone you trust, or a professional.
+Talk things through with someone you trust, or a professional

-Mindfulness is an increasingly popular way of reducing stress, and also for improving general wellbeing and helping you sleep better.
+Mindfulness is an increasingly popular way of reducing anxiety, and also for improving general wellbeing and helping you sleep better.
 It is a mind-body approach, which focuses attention on the present moment, using meditation techniques.
 It can positively change the way you think, so you can manage challenging situations rather than feel overwhelmed by them.

 You can practise Mindfulness by joining local classes, or online or via an App.